balajimk/dijkstraPython/README.md

 Instead of visited vertices list, I have used a 'used' boolean flag on Edge class.

-This was made by Markabandhu N.
+This was made by NikhilDivakaran.
 #This line is added by Sathyanarayana